unl-pal/typechange-bot/templates/acknowledgment.md

+Thank you.
 We have recorded your response.

 {{footer.md}}